-There are different kinds of settlement agreements a Boca Raton employee may receive in a workers’ compensation case depending on the rights their giving up and how they obtain the money.
+There are different kinds of settlement agreements a Florida employee may receive in a workers’ compensation case depending on the rights their giving up and how they obtain the money.
 A full and final release of liability or partial release means that a claimant must give up their right to any more workers’ comp benefits available under state law for their injury.
 These injuries and illnesses may include those that happened while they were working for their employer before the settlement but that have not yet been identified as work-related, such as a repetitive stress injury or an occupational disease.

-Skilled attorneys may be able to negotiate a limited settlement in which the injured employee receives money in exchange for the right to some of their benefits.
+Skilled attorneys may be able to negotiate a limited settlement in which the injured employee receives money in exchange for the right to some of their workers’ compensation benefits.
 In this situation, the insurance company may continue to pay your medical bills.
 This type of agreement is relatively rare.

 Lump-sum or structured settlements are more common and typically include the condition that the claimant must forfeit their employment.
 Most settlements give claimants a lump-sum of money, but in some cases, the insurance company may agree to pay compensation in installments over time.
 Structured agreements may frequently occur in cases involving catastrophic injuries because they can help seriously injured employees manage their settlement money and pay for long-term care.

 An employee should consider entering into a workers’ compensation settlement as long as they fully understand the rights and benefits they may be giving up by entering into a settlement.
-A workers’ comp settlement in Boca Raton may resolve all claims the employee has against their employer and insurance company for all types of benefits, even if their medical condition gets worse over time.
+A workers’ comp settlement in Florida may resolve all claims the employee has against their employer and insurance company for all types of benefits, even if their medical condition gets worse over time.
 This may include all future wages and medical treatment.

 After a settlement, the employer and insurance carrier are not responsible for any further workers’ compensation benefits except those outlined in the agreement.
 The legal professionals at Kogan & DiSalvo could review an injured employee’s settlement offer to ensure that it is fair and explain what they may be giving up as a result of accepting the agreement.